Artificial General Intelligence (AGI)

 While Narrow AI excels at specific tasks, AGI aims to replicate the breadth and depth of human intelligence.

-Technologies Driving AGI Research
+Technologies used in AGI

 Challenges in AGI Research